Roadmap to this page

 For detailed evidence, visit the Mass Killings and Targeting Civilians pages.

 For nearly two years, Israel has systematically deprived over 2 million people of food, water, and medical aid.
-As of August 2025, at least 94 children have starved to death.
+As of October 2025, at least 154 children have starved to death.
 Over 300,000 children under five are at risk of acute malnutrition, which carries lifelong health consequences.
 Human Rights Watch, Oxfam, the World Food Program, the UN High Commissioner for Human Rights, Bt'selem, and a chorus of other organizations say Israel is using starvation as a weapon of war in violation of international humanitarian law.
-Not only is this a war crime, it is an integral part of Israel's genocide of Palestinians in Gaza.
+Not only is this starvation campaign a war crime, it is an integral part of Israel's genocide of Palestinians in Gaza.

 Israel has deliberately engineered a humanitarian crisis that the International Red Cross has called “beyond catastrophic,” and a level of urban starvation not seen since World War II.
-It does this first and foremost by blocking the entry of humanitarian aid, while systematically destroying food and water sources inside Gaza — razing agricultural fields, orchards, and greenhouses, bombing bakeries, and destroying water and sanitation infrastructure, such as water wells, pipes, and water treatment plants.
+It has done this first and foremost by blocking the entry of humanitarian aid, while systematically destroying food and water sources inside Gaza — razing agricultural fields, orchards, and greenhouses, bombing bakeries, and destroying water and sanitation infrastructure, such as water wells, pipes, and water treatment plants.
 Children are forced to drink from dirty puddles of water or salty seawater.
 Israel's ban on food aid extends even to baby formula.
 As of late June 2025, 580 premature babies were at risk of death from starvation due to Israel's blockade on baby formula.

 Israel also relentlessly attacks people delivering aid and massacres people seeking aid.
 It has killed an unprecedented number of humanitarian aid workers, more than 470, bombed food distribution centers, and targeted community kitchens and their chefs.
 Since it launched its new “aid” scheme in June 2025 to replace the effective and respected UN-led system, Israeli forces have massacred starving civilians desperately seeking food on a daily basis.
 Simply put, Israel starves people and then kills them as they line up for food.
-It uses the lure of small bits of food to herd people into penned-in concentration camps in one tiny corner of the already small and densely crowded enclave, facilitating the ethnic cleansing that is their ultimate goal.
+It uses the lure of small bits of food to herd people into penned-in concentration camps in one tiny corner of the already small and densely crowded enclave, facilitating the ethnic cleansing that is Israel's ultimate goal.

 Examples of the catastrophic levels of starvation Israel has unleashed on the entire population of Gaza, including children.